-Creating PTI, a separate legal entity that would be a controlled affiliate of ICANN.
+Creating PTI, a separate legal entity that would be an affiliate controlled by ICANN.
 The creation of PTI ensures both functional and legal separation within the ICANN organization.

 Establishing a contract between PTI and ICANN that would grant PTI the rights to act as the IFO, and set out the rights and obligations of PTI and ICANN.